 Determines whether certain FS-HDR events will generate a GPI trigger output at GPI outputs 1, 2, 3, or 4.
-The GPI interface pinout is presented in "GPI Pinouts" on page 169.
+The GPI interface pinout is presented in "GPI Pinouts" on page 161.

-No Action (default) Alarm Does not trigger a GPI output regardless of event.
+No Action (default)Does not trigger a GPI output regardless of event.AlarmGenerates a GPI out trigger if an internal alarm condition occurs.No Vid <n> inputGenerates a GPI out trigger if no video is detected at the input.No RefGenerates a GPI out trigger if no video is detected at the Ref input.</n> Poes not trigger a GPI output regardless of event.
 Generates a GPI out trigger if an internal alarm condition occurs.
-No Vid <n> input No Ref</n> Generates a GPI out trigger if no video is detected at the input.
+Generates a GPI out trigger if no video is detected at the input.
 Generates a GPI out trigger if no video is detected at the Ref input.
+No Action (default) Alarm No Vid <n> input No Ref</n> -- -- ---